Kadigamuwa Sri Nagawanarama Purana Tampita Viharaya – කඩිගමුව ශ්රී නාගවනාරාම පුරාණ ටැම්පිට විහාරය

 This image house seems to have been renovated during recent times.
 There are no partings on the outer walls.
 Two statues of guardian deities can be seen on the sides of the main entrance.
 The original paintings on the inner walls have been preserved.
 Ananda Kumaraswami mentions the exquisite wood carvings on this building in his publication.
 The pillars on building is carved with lotus flowers, Binara flowers, bo trees etc. The door and the frame too are finely carved with flowers and creepers.

-Joined to this Tampita Viharaya lies a Chaithyagara (a stupa house) built during the Kandyan Era.
+Joined to this Tampita Viharaya lies a Chaithyagara (a stupa house) known as “kuludage” is built during the Kandyan Era.
 The structure is built on 4 square pillars.
 Another roofing layer extends this structure at half height.
+A detail description of the overall “Stupaghara” or “Chethiyaghara” architecture including Kuludage of Sri Lanka can be found here.

 To reach the temple take to road towards Rambukkama from Mawanella.
 Travel 10.5 km on this road to reach Kadigamuwa junction.
 From here take the Kadigamuwa Temple Road and travel 800 meters to reach the temple.